kwgch/cline/docs/webview-state-implementation.md

 2. Add developer tools for debugging and monitoring state changes
 3. Implement error handling and recovery mechanisms
 4. Add state versioning for backward compatibility
+5. Ensure comprehensive testing of theme handling in both light and dark modes